pepoisern/horat/example.typ

 )

 #schedule(day_names: day_names_es, color: col2, (
+  // The day of the week
+  //    v
   event(1, "7:30", "10:30", col1)[Activity One],
   event(1, "10:30", "12:30", col3)[Funnn!!],

+  // The text you want been shown
+  //                               v
   event(1, "20:00", "22:00", col3)[Ñ],

   //       Start     End